First-Year Student Residence

-The 29 3rd Avenue Student Residence Hall makes it possible for students to live in a community and share a collegial approach to learning that will have a lasting impact on their adult, professional lives.
+The 29 3rd Avenue Student Residence Hall makes it possible for students to live in a community and share a collegial approach to learning that will have a lasting impact on their adult and professional lives.
 Intended to provide a transition for new students from living at home to renting a private apartment, the 29 3rd Avenue Student Residence Hall opened its doors in September of 1992.
-It is located on Stuyvesant Street and Third Avenue, just across the street from the Foundation Building, which houses Cooper Union's Schools of Art and Architecture.
+The Student Residence Hall is located on the corner of Stuyvesant Street and Third Avenue.

-The 29 3rd Avenue Student Residence Hall offers apartment-style housing for approximately 175 students.
-Units range in size to accommodate three to five people, with the majority of the apartments being two bedroom units shared by four people.
-Each unit contains a bathroom, common living area, and kitchenette.
-The building amenities include a laundry room, the Office of Student Affairs, and the Menschel Room.
+The 29 3rd Avenue Student Residence Hall offers apartment-style housing for approximately 170 students.
+Units range in size to accommodate three to five people, with the majority of the apartments being composed of two bedrooms, shared by four people.
+Each unit is composed of a bathroom, kitchen and bedrooms.
+The building amenities include a laundry room, the Menschel Room, 3A Student Reading Room, 3C Student Study Room and the Office of Student Affairs.

-The building is staffed by the Assistant Dean for Student Affairs, the Graduate Assistant for Housing & Residential Education, and eight resident assistants.
-In addition, there is a 24-hour security system, including security guards, television cameras, and alarm systems.
+The building is staffed by the Director of Housing & Residential Education and eight resident assistants.
+In addition, there is a 24-hour security system, including security guards, closed-circuit cameras and alarm systems.